-- Threats; - Elements that make people aware of threats and identify the basic symptoms of a crisis situation; - Presentation of security measures that are in use in the financial sector institution; - Security rules, including instructions applicable in the financial sector institution; - Presentation of security roles, powers and responsibilities; - Conduct in basic situations of a terrorist nature; - Emergency preparedness that includes emergency exits, how to carry out an evacuation, where safe places are; - First aid skills, including CPR, treating cuts and wounds, and recognizing signs of shock.
+- 1 Extended training should be provided to security personnel and the department responsible for security. - 2 The scope of the extended training should include basic training and additionally: - elements that make people aware of threats and identify the basic symptoms of a crisis situation, - presentation of security measures that are in use in the institution, - security rules, including instructions applicable in the institution, - presentation of security roles, powers and responsibilities, - conduct in basic situations of a terrorist nature.